Thai government wants more troops in Bangkok as crisis heats up

 Amongst the charges Yingluck faces is one of dereliction of duty for overseeing a financially ruinous state rice-buying scheme that has left hundreds of thousands of farmers unpaid.

-Anti-government protest leader Suthep Thaugsuban has yet to respond to Abhisit’s invitation to talk but Yingluck welcomed the idea.
+The government and anti-government protest leader Suthep Thaugsuban have not accepted Abhisit’s invitation to talk.

-“At least Abhisit agrees with elections and the need to speak to each other.
-This is a good beginning,” Yingluck told reporters.

-“If the opposition creates a path to find a way out then this is our chance to walk together.”

 Suthep was a deputy prime minister in the government led by Abhisit until 2011.
 He resigned from their Democrat Party to lead the street movement and the Democrats boycotted the election in February, backing Suthep’s call for electoral reform.